Devrock2847/CurrencyConverter/README.md

 # CurrencyConverter
- Small currency conveter app built with kotlin and android studio making use of an api.
+ Currency conveter app built with kotlin and android studio making use of an API for currency data.
- This project is retired and will not be updated.
+ Now containing cryptocurrencies.